evolite/StashSeer/README.md

 ## Notes

-- `.env` file is gitignored so API keys don't get committed
 - Browser script uses Tampermonkey storage for settings persistence
-- PowerShell script auto-loads .env file if present
+- PowerShell script can use environment variables or .env file if present
 - Script checks Stash first, then Whisparr if not found